 The difference between ts,i and tr,i (i.e., the residence time), expressed in the grandmaster time base.

 The mean propagation delay on the link between time-aware systems i–1 and i, relative to the LocalClock entity of time-aware system i–1, is equal to neighborPropDelay (see 10.2.4.7).
-This must be divided by rateRatioi–1 to express it in the grandmaster time base.
+This must be multiplied by rateRatioi–1 to express it in the grandmaster time base.
 The total propagation delay is equal to the mean propagation delay plus the quantity delayAsymmetry (see 8.3 and 10.2.4.8); delayAsymmetry is already expressed in the grandmaster time base.
 The residence time, ts,i–tr,i, must be multiplied by rateRatioi to express it in the grandmaster time base.

 The preceding computation is organized slightly differently in the state machines of 11.2.13 and 11.2.14.
 Rather than explicitly expressing the link propagation delay in the grandmaster time base, the local time at time-aware system i that corresponds to ts,i–1 is computed; this is the upstreamTxTime member of the MDSyncReceive structure (see 10.2.2.2.6; recall that ts,i–1 is relative to the LocalClock entity of time-aware system i–1). upstreamTxTime is equal to the quantity tr,i minus the link propagation delay expressed relative to the LocalClock entity of time-aware system i.
 The link propagation delay expressed relative to the LocalClock entity of time-aware system i is equal to the sum of the following: